DataBiosphere/toil/docs/running/cliOptions.rst

   --nodeTypes NODETYPES
-                        Specifies a list of comma-separated node types, each of which is composed of slash-separated instance types, and an optional spot bid set off by a colon, making the node type preemptable.
-Instance types may appear in multiple node types, and the same node type may appear as both preemptable and non-preemptable.
+                        Specifies a list of comma-separated node types, each of which is composed of slash-separated instance types, and an optional spot bid set off by a colon, making the node type preemptible.
+Instance types may appear in multiple node types, and the same node type may appear as both preemptible and non-preemptible.

                         Valid argument specifying two node types:
                             c5.4xlarge/c5a.4xlarge:0.42,t2.large